Carlson FG gives Raiders 16-14 win vs COVID-ravaged Browns

 Nick Chubb’s 4-yard TD run came shortly after the Browns got a turnover they desperately needed.
 They jarred the ball loose from Carr, who fumbled near midfield and appeared to injure his leg while being taken down by Sheldon Day and others.

 Carr was checked by trainers before limping to the sideline.
-He came back for the Raiders’ next possession and finished 25 of 38 for 236 yards and a touchdown.
+He came back for the Raiders’ next possession and finished 25 of 38 for 236 yards and atouchdown to Bryan Edwards.

 HOLD THE LINE